-In recent years, Nottingham has hosted the national Armed Forces Day event, one of the biggest and best ever and, along with Nottinghamshire County Council, became one of the first councils to sign an Armed Forces Community Covenant pledging practical help for local military communities.
+In recent years, Nottingham has hosted the national Armed Forces Day event, one of the biggest and best.
+Along with Nottinghamshire County Council, we became one of the first councils to sign an Armed Forces Community Covenant pledging practical help for local military communities.

 This page provides links to the support available nationally and locally for Armed Forces veterans.

 Veterans’ Gateway is a first point of contact for veterans seeking support.
 It is made up of a consortium of organisations and Armed Forces charities, including The Royal British Legion, SSAFA – the Armed Forces charity, Poppy Scotland, Combat Stress and Connect Assist.